 - Carefully check the details of your insurance policy

-If travelling from Spain to Morocco, read the travel advice for Morocco.
+If you are travelling to Morocco, read our travel advice for Morocco.

 Driving can be dangerous due to traffic congestion in urban areas, aggressive driving practices and excessive speed.

 Ensure your vehicle is equipped with two red warning triangles and a reflective jacket, for use in an accident or breakdown.
 If your vehicle doesn't have these items, you can be fined.
 If you rent a vehicle get safety equipment.
 Ask the rental company about local traffic rules.

 Road safety and driving